1984Doc/AI-Scribe/src/FreeScribe.client/markdown/welcome.md

-# Welcome to the AI Medical Scribe Project
+# Welcome to the FreeScribe Project

-Welcome to the AI Medical Scribe project!
+Welcome to the FreeScribe project!
 This project aims to provide an intelligent medical scribe application that assists healthcare professionals by transcribing conversations and generating medical notes.

 ## Introduction

-The AI Medical Scribe project leverages advanced machine learning models to transcribe conversations between healthcare providers and patients.
+The FreeScribe project leverages advanced machine learning models to transcribe conversations between healthcare providers and patients.
 It also generates structured medical notes based on the transcriptions, helping to streamline the documentation process in clinical settings.

 ## Features